The remote shell you already own and never switched on

 Here’s the real win.
 The thirty minutes you used to burn coordinating remote access to a maybe-compromised box just disappears.
 You’re simply there.

-This lives in Live Response in Defender for Endpoint, and it needs Plan 2 — which your clients already have if they’re on Business Premium.
+This lives in Live Response in Defender for Endpoint, and it needs Defender for Endpoint Plan 2.

 Turn it on first

 This is the step everyone misses.
-Live Response is off by default.
+Even once you’re licensed, Live Response is off by default.

 Go to the Microsoft Defender portal, then Settings > Endpoints > Advanced features.
 Flip Live Response on.
 If you want to push scripts to servers too, enable Live Response for Servers.
 Save.
 (Configure advanced features walks through every toggle on that page.)